weingaunity/iotb/doc/scripting.md

 Datatype | Description
 ---------- | -------------
 true, false | Values for boolean variables.
-"hello"|A string
+"hello" | A string
-'"hello"'|A string that contains double quotes "'hello'"|A string that contains single quotes
+'"hello"' | A string that contains double quotes "'hello'" | A string that contains single quotes null | null value
+NaN | not a number
 123, 1.234, 1.12e4, 1.23e-3 | A floating point and integer numbers
 {x:1, y:[1,2,3]} or {x:1,y:2,} | An object with an array for a property.
 [1,2,3,"assd"] or [1,2,3,] | An array with mixed typed elements.